Small Town Breakdown: Spiceland, Indiana

 The History of Spiceland, Indiana

-Henry County was founded on June 1, 1822, and was named after Patriot Patrick Henry, governor of Virginia, who is credited with saying “Give me liberty, or give me death!”
-The saying became a war cry of the American Revolution.
-While the county seat of Henry County is New Castle, Spiceland is located south of I-70 on State Road 3 and was not incorporated until 1869.
-The community was named after a common spice bush found in the area by Quaker pioneers.
-Spiceland was also a station on the Underground Railroad before the Civil War.
-As of the 2023 census, Spiceland’s population was 956.
+Henry County was founded on June 1, 1822, and was named after the patriot Patrick Henry, the Virginia governor credited with saying “Give me liberty, or give me death!”
+The phrase became a rallying cry of the American Revolution.
+The county seat is New Castle, but Spiceland sits south of I-70 on State Road 3 and was not incorporated until 1869.
+Quaker pioneers named the community after a spice bush that grew commonly in the area, and Spiceland was a station on the Underground Railroad before the Civil War.
+As of the 2020 census, Spiceland had 958 residents.

 Things to Do in Spiceland, Indiana

-While it’s technically a New Castle address, New Castle Motorsports Park is located just south of I-70 on Highway 3 as you make the short trek to Spiceland.
-This state-of-the-art karting facility features a 1-mile road course, 60 rental garages, a kart shop, and the Racer’s Grill trackside restaurant.
-The track also hosts annual national karting touring events and is home to the Kart Racers of America, a club kart racing organization that hosts 14 races per year.
-You can watch races for free on weekends or get behind the wheel yourself with one of many rentals available.
+While it carries a New Castle address, New Castle Motorsports Park sits just south of I-70 on State Road 3 on the short trek to Spiceland.
+The karting facility features a 1-mile road course, 60 rental garages, a kart shop, and the Racer’s Grill trackside restaurant.
+It is home to the Kart Racers of America, a club that runs about 14 races a year, and it hosts national touring series such as the United States Pro Kart Series throughout the season.
+You can watch races for free on most race weekends or get behind the wheel yourself with one of the rentals.

-Spiceland Freedom Days is an annual tradition worth attending.
-The festival first began in 1976 and is complete with food vendors and a parade.
-Portions of the funds raised go toward a scholarship to support seniors at Tri Junior-Senior High School along with providing aid to the Spiceland Volunteer Fire Department.
+Spiceland Freedom Days, which began in 1976, is an annual community festival with food vendors and a parade.
+Money raised has gone toward a scholarship for seniors at Tri Junior-Senior High School and support for the Spiceland Volunteer Fire Department.

 Other Attractions in Henry County

-In nearby Knightstown, you can visit the historic Hoosier Gym where the movie “Hoosiers” was filmed.
-If you head north on State Road 3, you’ll run into New Castle where the Indiana Basketball Hall of Fame is located.
+In nearby Knightstown you can visit the historic Hoosier Gym, where the movie “Hoosiers” was filmed.
+Head north on State Road 3 and you will reach New Castle, home of the Indiana Basketball Hall of Fame.